-Identified staff/volunteers will be trained to recognise possible signs.
+Staff will be trained to recognise possible signs.
 In line with our Online Safety Policy, appropriate controls for digital content will be in place.

-Staff/volunteers can also build service users' resilience to radicalisation by promoting fundamental British values of: democracy; the rule of law; individual liberty; mutual respect for and tolerance of those with different faiths and beliefs and for those without faith or by discussing human rights so enabling children to challenge extremist views.
+Wellspring Settlement can also build children and young people's resilience to radicalisation by promoting fundamental British values of: democracy; the rule of law; individual liberty; mutual respect for and tolerance of those with different faiths and beliefs and for those without faith or by discussing human rights so enabling children and young people to challenge extremist views.

 There is no single way of identifying an individual who is likely to be susceptible to a terrorist or extremist ideology.
-As with managing other safeguarding risks, staff/volunteers should be alert to changes in children's behaviour which could indicate that they may be in need of help or protection.
-It is important to take action if staff observe behaviour of concern.
+As with managing other safeguarding risks, staff should be alert to changes in children's and young people's behaviour which could indicate that they may need help or protection.
+It is important to act if staff observe behaviour of concern.
 The Police Prevent Team can give advice, contact 01278 647466 or ring 101 and ask for the Prevent team, explaining you are calling about extremism or radicalisation.